danielbryantuk/ambassador-vm-examples/README.md

 kubernetes         ClusterIP      10.59.240.1     <none>         443/TCP          35m
 ```

+### Creating Ambassador Mapping to Route to External Services/Load Balancers

 You can now add an Ambassador Mapping to the shopfront service you accessed earlier.
 This will allow you to access the shopfront via the Ambassador external IP and Kubernetes, rather than calling the shopfront load balancer directly.

 The required Ambassador configuration was included as part of the Terraform apply output, and can be found in the `shopfront_ambassador_config` variable.
 Copy and paste this output to a new file named `shopfront.yaml` in the k8s-config directory.